 A relational database is a collection of data items with pre-defined relationships.
 These items are organized as a set of tables with columns and rows.
 Tables are used to hold information about the objects represented in the database.
 Each column in a table holds a certain kind of data and a field stores the actual value of an attribute.
 The rows in the table represent a collection of related values of one object or entity.
 Each row in a table could be marked with a unique identifier called a primary key, and rows among multiple tables can be made related using foreign keys.
 This data can be accessed in many different ways without reorganizing t tables.

 Amazon Relational Database Service (Amazon RDS) is a collection of managed services that makes it simple to set up, operate, and scale databases in the cloud.
+By using Amazon RDS a company can host its MySQL databases on AWS and maintain full control over the operating system, database installation, and configuration.
+The task of Installing the database engine is an AWS responsibility when a workload is running in Amazon RDS.

 • RDS stands for Relational Database Service